aroberge/reeborg/docs/en/variables/scope.rst

     Believe it or not, the description here is a simplification.
     There is another Python keyword, ``nonlocal``, that refers to some intermediate scope between **local** and **global**.
-    However, you will not need to use it for any of the programs in Reeborg's World.
+    However, when I wrote this tutorial, I couldn't find any example relevant to Reeborg's World where it was useful to use ``nonlocal``.

 In the third program, Python finds that there is a variable ``a`` local to the function (which means it is defined inside the function) since there